Good Hotel Guide Review

-9, 1 bedroom and 2 suites in outbuilding, Shepherd's Hut in garden.
+9. 1 bedroom and 2 suites in outbuildings, Shepherd’s Hut in garden.

-bar, restaurant (2 dining areas, closed Sun eve), free Wi-Fi, in-room TV (Freeview), large beer garden, unsuitable for disabled.
+bar, restaurant (2 dining areas, closed Sun eve), in-room TV (Freeview), large beer garden, EV charging, unsuitable for disabled.

 in pub and restaurant.

-allowed in some rooms and public rooms (£20 per dog per night, dog beds provided).
+allowed in some bedrooms (£20 per dog per night, dog beds provided), and public rooms.